Nettle – the warrior herb + soup recipe

 • Vitamins: Vitamins A, C and K, as well as several B vitamins

-• Fats: Linoleic acid, linolenic acid, palmitic acid, stearic acid and oleic acid
+• Fats: Linoleic, linolenic, palmitic, stearic and oleic acid

 • Amino acids: All of the essential amino acids